Why You Shouldn’t Use The Username Admin

 Username Admin

-On the next page, you can see – WordPress only allows changing passwords for existing accounts.
+On the next page, you can see that WordPress only allows changing passwords for existing accounts.
 In this case, once you’ve created a username, such as admin – changing usernames remains impossible in WordPress.

 However – let’s address creating new user accounts in WordPress.